-Data is cleaned, classified, denormalized and prepared for a variety of use cases using continuously running data engineering pipelines.
-Data lakes that run into petabyte scale footprints need massively scalable data pipelines that also provide sophisticated orchestration capabilities.
-Under the hood, data processing engines such as Apache Spark, Apache Hive, Presto provide desired price-performance, scalability, reliability for a range of workloads.
+Data is cleaned, classified, denormalized, and prepared for a variety of use cases using continuously running data engineering pipelines.
+Data lakes that run into petabyte-scale footprints need massively scalable data pipelines that also provide sophisticated orchestration capabilities.
+Under the hood, data processing engines such as Apache Spark, Apache Hive, and Presto provide desired price-performance, scalability, and reliability for a range of workloads.

-An Open Data Lake enables different use cases such as ad hoc analytics, data discovery, business intelligence reports, machine learning.
+An Open Data Lake enables different use cases such as ad hoc analytics, data discovery, business intelligence reports, and machine learning.
 Different types of data access and tooling are supported.
-Data access can be through SQL or programmatic languages such as Python, Scala, R etc.
+Data access can be through SQL or programmatic languages such as Python, Scala, R, etc.

 For business intelligence reports, SQL is the lingua franca and runs on aggregated datasets in the data warehouse and also the data lake.
 Ad hoc analytics uses both SQL and non-SQL and typically runs on raw and aggregated datasets in the lake as the warehouse may not contain all the data or due to limited non-SQL access.
-Third party SQL clients, BI tools are supported using a high-performance connectivity suite of ODBC, JDBC drivers and connectors.
-Machine learning users need a variety of tooling and programmatic access through single node local Python kernels for development; Scala and R with standard libraries for numerical computation and model training such as TensorFlow, Scikit-Learn, MXNet; ability to serialize and deploy, monitor containerized models.
+Third-party SQL clients and BI tools are supported using a high-performance connectivity suite of ODBC, JDBC drivers, and connectors.
+Machine learning users need a variety of tooling and programmatic access through single node-local Python kernels for development; Scala and R with standard libraries for numerical computation and model training such as TensorFlow, Scikit-Learn, MXNet; ability to serialize and deploy, monitor containerized models.

-Cost of big data projects can spiral out of control.
+The cost of big data projects can spiral out of control.
 This is exacerbated by the lack of native cost controls and lifecycle policies in the cloud.
-Fine grained cost attribution and reports at the user, cluster, job, account level are necessary to cost efficiently scale users and usage on the data lake.
+Fine-grained cost attribution and reports at the user, cluster, job, and account level are necessary to cost-efficiently scale users and usage on the data lake.

-An Open Data Lake integrates with non-proprietary security tools such as Apache Ranger to enforce fine grained data access control to enforce principle of least privilege while democratizing data access.
+An Open Data Lake integrates with non-proprietary security tools such as Apache Ranger to enforce fine-grained data access control to enforce the principle of least privilege while democratizing data access.

 Perimeter security for the data lake includes network security and access control.
 Cloud providers support methods to map the corporate identity infrastructure onto the permissions infrastructure of the cloud provider’s resources and services.
 LDAP and/or Active Directory are typically supported for authentication